Outlook

 8. If your app uses Application permissions or the permissions require admin consent, you should wait until your admin grants access permissions for your organization.

 Step 4.
-Configuring the Outlook channel in DRUID
+Configuring the Outlook channel in the Druid Portal

 To configure the Outlook channel in the DRUID Platform, follow these steps:

-4. In the Email address field, enter the dedicated email account created in the Azure Portal for the bot and click Authorize.
+6. In the Email address field, enter the dedicated email account created in the Azure Portal for the bot.
+If you want to add multiple email addresses for the bot, click the + icon and enter the email address.

 • [[ChatUser]].ChannelId = "email"